HayasMoustapha/event-management-api/ReadMe.md

 2. Install dependencies with `npm install`.
 3. Configure environment variables (`.env`) for database connections, Stripe API keys, and microservice URLs.
 4. Start each service with `npm start`.
+5. We recommend you to use **POSTMAN** and import our postman collection `event-mangement-api.postman_collection.json` to test all services
 ---

 ## Notes